 When the ligaments are too loose - due to overstretching or by genetic predisposition, the S.I. joints can move out of alignment.
 Or, when there is trauma - like falling on the sacrum - then the S.I. joints may get displaced, torqued, or loosened/destabilized.

 If the ligaments are not thick or strong enough to prevent the misalignment, we experience S.I. pain and dysfunction.
 This can be excruciating and debilitating because it involves the nerve tissue - primarily lumbar and sacral spinal nerves.

 Is it good to stretch the S.I. joint ligaments?

 Absolutely not.
 Stretching them will make the S.I. joint more loose, destabilize it, and make it more injury prone.

 Surprisingly many people try to stretch their S.I. joint and around sacrum.
-Twists, deep forward bends, and hip openers such as the Pigeon Pose in yoga pull on the S.I. ligaments and make the S.I. joint more loose and unstable.
+Twists, deep forward bends, and hip openers such as the Pigeon Pose pull on the S.I. ligaments and make the S.I. joint more loose and unstable.

 If you have a history of S.I. pain, please avoid any of those stretches.

 What to do to treat S.I. pain?